Kavaler Award

-The Chemists’ Club Kavaler Award sponsored by Piper Sandler honors outstanding achievement by innovators and disruptors of the status quo in the global chemical industry.
+Since 2013, The Chemists’ Club has presented the Kavaler Award annually to honor outstanding achievement by innovators and disruptors in the global chemical industry.
 In these challenging times when science is under attack, it is vital to highlight the tremendous contributions the chemical industry makes to society.
 That is the objective of the Kavaler Award.

-This prestigious chemical industry honor is bestowed on a senior executive by peer vote.
-The Chemists’ Club invites a large, diverse array of chemical industry leaders around the world to vote on the nominees (For the 2025 award, there are 12 nominees.).
-These nominees are selected for a wide range of criteria, including organic growth, innovation, diversity and inclusivity, safety and health, operational excellence, share price performance and M&A activity.
-There is also a special focus on ESG actions that have been meaningful and visible both within the industry and more broadly in society.
+The regular Kavaler Award, which will resume in 2027, is bestowed on a senior executive in the chemical industry by peer vote.
+The Chemists’ Club invites industry leaders around the world to vote on the nominees.
+These nominees are selected for a wide range of criteria, including growth, innovation, share price, diversity and inclusivity, M&A activity, and effective ESG actions.
+All votes are kept strictly confidential.

 This award is a revival of the original Kavaler Award in the 1990s presented by Chemical Market Reporter for leading Chemical CEOs.
-The Kavaler award is named in honor of Arthur Kavaler, "the most influential chemical journalist of his generation" as reporter, editor, and publisher at Chemical Market Reporter for 46 years.
+The Kavaler award is named in memory of Arthur Kavaler, "the most influential chemical journalist of his generation" as reporter, editor, and publisher at Chemical Market Reporter for 46 years – and a long-time member of The Chemists’ Club.

 After the purchase of Schnell Publishing by the giant Elsevier science journal book publisher based in London, Elsevier discontinued the Kavaler Award as the award had been managed by Schnell.